• Home

 Official Bio

 Ken Gagne is a digital content developer for audio, video, and written media.
-He hosts the Polygamer audio podcast, in which he interviews marginalized voices in the technology and gaming industries, and frequently moderates panels on these topics at conferences such as PAX East and GaymerX.
+He hosts the Transporter Lock audio podcast, in which he interviews marginalized voices in the technology and gaming industries, and frequently moderates panels on these topics at conferences such as WordCamp, KansasFest, PAX East, and GaymerX.
 As a freelance writer for Computerworld, Ken has written award-winning features on protecting online privacy, content management systems, and Apple history.
-He also hosts YouTube channel Gamebits, where 80,000 subscribers have viewed his 800 videos over 17 million times.
-Ken teaches all these skills at Emerson College in Boston, where he is on the faculty in the publishing department.
-By day, he works as a project manager at Automattic, developers of WordPress.com.
+He also hosts YouTube channel Gamebits, where 82,000 subscribers have viewed his 800 videos over 20 million times.
+By day, he works as a project manager at Automattic, developers of WordPress.com and Tumblr.

 Follow This Member